The 2025 Innovation Fellowship

 Career support services

-Our Employment Specialists will help you put your best foot forward as you apply for roles in the tech industry.
 During the final three months of the fellowship, TKH advises and supports fellows in securing certifications, paid internships, or full-time roles.

 Learning Tracks